Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 • cells and tissue fragments;

-• digested food (fiber, fat, salt, starch, etc.).
+• digested food (fiber, fat, salts, starch, etc.).

-Biochemical analysis of feces
+Biochemical analysis of stool

 • Sensitivity.
 The method very accurately determines the concentration of compounds.